Democracy Guidelines

 Voting Rights and Elections

 Protecting voting rights and well-run elections are the very heart of a functioning democracy.
 Elections should be free, fair, accessible, and trusted.
 Yet, far too often, our elections fall short of that aspiration.
-We will support two interrelated areas of work within this area: (1) protect and expand voting rights and access to the vote, and promote tested elections best practices; and (2) support research and policy solutions to remedy voting barriers that are a product of systemic racism or have discriminatory impact.
-Both initiatives will encompass work throughout the policy spectrum – research and testing, public education and engagement, policy and legal advocacy, support for implementation, and evaluation and refinement.
+We support four interrelated areas of work: (1) protect and expand voting rights and access to the vote; (2) support research and policy solutions to remedy voting barriers that are a product of systemic racism or have discriminatory impact; (3) support election administration best practices and adequate resources; and (4) counter efforts to undermine safe and trusted elections.
+These initiatives will encompass work throughout the policy spectrum – research and testing, policy development, public education and engagement, policy and legal advocacy, support for implementation, and evaluation and refinement.

 Fair Representation